 L. Safe sight distances.

-(1) No curve shall have a centerline radius of less than 50 feet.
+(1) No curve shall have a center-line radius of less than 50 feet.
 Safe sight distances of 115 feet shall be maintained.

 (2) Generally, tree trunks under 18 inches, utility poles and traffic signs will not interfere with safe sight lines.
 Other vegetation higher than 30 inches or tree branches within seven feet of the ground will be presumed to interfere with safe sight lines.